Butch Walker: Solo

-Walker began work on his next album in 2009, and ultimately released I Liked It Better When You Had No Heart on February 23, 2010 under the band name Butch Walker & the Black Widows.
-Recording sessions were held at RubyRed Productions in Santa Monica, California.
-Walker's support of the record included touring with Train beginning March 2010, a headlining tour of the US, and opening for Pink in Europe on her Stadium Festival Tour.
+Walker began working on his next album in 2009, and ultimately released I Liked It Better When You Had No Heart on February 23, 2010, under the band name Butch Walker & the Black Widows.
+Recording sessions were held at Ruby-Red Productions in Santa Monica, California.
+Walker's support of the record included touring with Train beginning in March 2010, a headlining tour of the US, and opening for P!nk in Europe on her Stadium Festival Tour.

-On August 30, 2011 Butch Walker released his second album with the Black Widows, titled The Spade.
-On October 25, 2011 Walker released his first book, an autobiography entitled Drinking with Strangers: Music Lessons from a Teenage Bullet Belt.
+On August 30, 2011, Walker released his second album with the Black Widows, titled The Spade.
+On October 25, 2011, Walker released his first book, an autobiography entitled Drinking with Strangers: Music Lessons from a Teenage Bullet Belt.
 In late 2012, Walker was featured on the show Live from Daryl's House on MTV Live (then Palladia).

 Following the release of two EPs in 2013 and 2014, Walker released his seventh full-length album, Afraid of Ghosts, on February 3, 2015.
 The album was produced by Ryan Adams.

 In June 2016 it was announced that Walker's upcoming album would be titled Stay Gold.
 It was released on August 26, 2016, on Dangerbird Records in the United States and on Lojinx in Europe.
 The album is once again self-produced by Walker, with the songs "Stay Gold", "East Coast Girl" and "Descending" (featuring Ashley Monroe) issued before the album's release.

-On March 27, 2020, Butch premiered the first promo track for his upcoming album named American Love Story, which is set to be released on May 8.
-This song, "Pretty Crazy", was released on social media and streaming services.
+On March 27, 2020, Walker premiered the first promo track for his upcoming album named American Love Story, which was set to be released on May 8.
+The song "Pretty Crazy" was released on social media and streaming services.

-On July 25, 2022, Butch released the music video for "Holy Water Hangover" off his upcoming tenth studio album Butch Walker as...Glenn due out August 26 of the same year.
+On July 25, 2022, Walker released the music video for "Holy Water Hangover" off his upcoming tenth studio album Butch Walker as...Glenn.
+The album was released on August 26 of the same year.